top of page

 SELECTED PUBLIC TALKS AND CONFERENCE PRESENTATIONS

-“Uncovering Black Indigeneity in the New Negro Literary Canon,” Indigenous Futures Institute, University of California, San Diego, March 11-13, 2024
+“Black-Indigenous Stories//Black-Indigenous Futures.”
+The Black Studies Project and Indigenous Futures Institute, University of California, San Diego, March 11-13, 2024

 “Into the ‘Glades: Zora Neale Hurston and African American Indigenization.”
 SouthTalk Series, Center for the Study of Southern Culture, University of Mississippi, February 7, 2024